Cellulitis is a bacterial infection in the deeper layers of skin and the fat and soft tissue underneath.

-Maintain a healthy weight: Obesity may raise the risk of developing cellulitis.
+Maintain a weight that is healthy for the individual: Having obesity may raise the risk of developing cellulitis.

-Seek help for other medical conditions: People with diabetes, for example, should do their best to manage their condition.
+Seek help for other medical conditions: Because people with certain health issues may be at a higher risk of infection, they should work with their doctor to help manage their condition.

-People who use intravenous drugs can seek help through their doctor or by contacting the U.S. national helpline for treatment referral and information.
+People who take IV drugs can seek help through their doctor or by contacting the U.S. national helpline for treatment referral and information.
 The number to call is 1-800-662-HELP (4357).
 Calls are free and confidential and the line is open 24/7.